openfabr/cdf/docs/user-guide/framework-spec.md

 `Aspect`
 : another way to apply local customisation, albeit targeting a specific resource provisioned in the underlying cloud vendor.

+Below are the **framework-defined** attributes for each construct.

+**More can be defined by package authors per package** and package authors are encouraged to do so to expose configurable options for project creators to fine-tune underlying infrastructure.
+## General

+Name: SIMPLE_TEXT

 ## Network